What is a Cookie?

-Permanent cookies could be utilised to recognize separate users, so they might be used by web sites to analyze users’ surfing habits inside the web site.
-These cookies could also be utilised to offer details about the amount of visitors, the normal time spent on a certain page and normally the performance of the web site.
+Permanent cookies could be utilised to recognize separate users, so they might be used by websites to analyze users’ surfing habits inside the website.
+These cookies could also be utilised to offer details about the number of visitors, the normal time spent on a certain page and normally the performance of the website.
 They are normally constructed to keep a record of users for an extended period of time, in some cases many years into the future.

 Are cookies dangerous?

 No. Cookies are tiny sections of text.
 They are not computer programs, and they can’t be executed as code.
-Also, they cannot be utilised to dispersed viruses, and current types of both Microsoft Internet Explorer and Netscape browsers permit users to place their own restrictions to the amount of cookies saved on their hard drives.
+Also, they cannot be utilized to dispersed viruses, and current types of both Microsoft Internet Explorer and Netscape browsers permit users to place their own restrictions on the number of cookies saved on their hard drives.

-- monitor our site performance and to improve our website;
+- monitor our site performance and improve our website;

 Website analytics uses first-party cookies to track visitor interactions as in our case, where they are used to collect information about how visitors use our website and mobile apps.
 We then use the information to compile reports and to help us improve our site.